What is a CRM: Features, Benefits, and Costs

 For today’s relationship-driven businesses, traditional CRMs aren’t cutting it.
 To truly stay ahead of the competition, you need an advanced CRM that constantly mines your network for valuable insights and surfaces new connections.
 With advanced features like dynamic relationship mapping and portfolio management, modern CRMs are already transforming the way organizations operate across industries.

-But Rings stands out among the crowd.
-With an XRM like Rings, you have the power to uncover new, high-value connections across channels—whether you’re prospecting startups or looking for your next big investor.
-More than just a CRM, Rings helps you visualize your entire relationship network, manage complex deal pipelines, and access actionable insights to drive your business forward.
+But Rings AI stands out among the crowd.
+As an extended relationship management platform, Rings AI gives you the power to uncover new, high-value connections across channels, whether you’re prospecting startups or looking for your next big investor.
+More than just a CRM, Rings AI helps you visualize your entire relationship network, manage complex deal pipelines, and access actionable insights to drive your business forward.